Humboldt-WI/delta/README.md

-# Advanced Data Analytics for Management Support
+# Deep Learning for Text Analytics

 The master module Advanced Data Analytics for Management Support (ADAMS) is offered at the [Humboldt-University of Berlin](htpps://www.hu-berlin.de) by the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/de/professuren/bwl/wi).